-The file has been changed in the working directory, and no changes to that file have been committed to the repository since its base revision.
+The file has been changed in the working directory, and no changes to that file have been committed to the repository since you last updated.
 There are local changes that have not been committed to the repository, thus an svn commit of the file will succeed in publishing your changes, and an svn update of the file will do nothing.